Well, the Consumer Finance Protection Bureau finally released its “Ability to Repay” and “Qualified Mortgage” rules today.

 There is nothing groundbreaking here, just basic underwriting at its purest and best, including verifying that borrowers have sufficient income and assets to take out a sizable home loan.

-This means no stated income loans or no doc loans.
+This means no stated income loans or no doc loans, which were prevalent during the housing boom.

 However, if a borrower is being refinanced out of a high-risk loan, such as an ARM, interest-only loan, or option arm, into a more stable loan, the full underwriting process is not necessary.

-Certain federal refinancing programs such as HARP 2 would also be exempt from these rules.
+Certain federal refinancing programs such as HARP 2 will also be exempt from these rules.

-The CFPB also released its definition of a “qualified mortgage,” which is “presumed” to meet the ATR rule requirements as well, and provide the most protection to borrowers (and lenders).
+The CFPB also released its definition of a “qualified mortgage,” which is presumed to meet the ATR rule requirements as well, and provide the most protection to borrowers (and more importantly, lenders).

 Qualified mortgages have even more mandatory features, including the following: